 Wayne L. Morse United States Courthouse

-- The parties and counsel are encouraged to advise the Court of their pronouns.
-People appearing before this Court may do so in writing and when appearing for conferences, hearings or trials.
-Attorneys are encouraged to identify their pronouns in their signature lines when submitting documents for filing.
-All parties and counsel are instructed to address each other in all written documents and court proceedings by those pronouns previously identified.
+- Pronoun Usage: The parties and counsel are encouraged to advise the Court of their pronouns and honorifics (such as Mx., Ms., or Mr.).
+People appearing before this Court may provide their pronouns and honorifics in writing or orally when appearing for conferences, hearings, or trials.
+Attorneys are encouraged to identify their pronouns and honorifics in their signature lines when submitting documents for filing.
+Parties and counsel are instructed to address each other in all written documents and court proceedings by those previously identified pronouns and honorifics.

 - Mobile devices must be turned off before entering the courtroom.